 Emails make business communications more efficient, but they also introduce legal risks:

-- Unintended agreements: A simple email like “Sounds good, go ahead” might be interpreted as accepting an offer, depending on the context and the parties’ intentions.
+- Unintended agreements: Depending on the context and the parties' intentions, a simple email like “Sounds good, go ahead” might be interpreted as accepting an offer.

 - Missing legal protections: Unlike a formally drafted contract, an email agreement may lack crucial safeguards such as termination rights, liability limitations, or dispute resolution terms.
 Without these, your business could face serious risks.

-- Losing track of agreements: If a crucial email gets deleted or misplaced, proving the agreed legal terms can become challenging.
+- Losing track of agreements: If a crucial email gets deleted or misplaced, proving the agreed-upon legal terms can become challenging.

 - Misinterpretation: Poorly worded emails can lead to confusion and disputes over what was agreed.
 Vague language may even create unintended or burdensome obligations.